-A meet should only be requested when it is difficult to precisely define the location of the excavation site in a routine locate request.
+A meet should only be requested when it is difficult to precisely define the location of the excavation site in a routine locate request or when the progression of the work will be in phases which are more capable of being described in person.
 The use of white markings can often be used to avoid the time and cost of a meet.
 Even if a meet is ultimately necessary, the use of white markings is required so that there is a clear understanding of the work to be done in the field, and its precise location.